 Should you get it?
 OMG, YES!

 However, if you’d like to learn some really effective communication techniques, or otherwise explore your sexuality, I feel that a subscription to OMG Yes is completely worth it.
-Currently the site is still offering the early-bird payment of $29, which is like the cost of a couple of books, and the video format may actually help you learn more than bland text ever could.
+The price per session is $49, which is like the cost of a couple of books, and the video format may actually help you learn more than bland text ever could.
 It’s based on real research and is presented in an amazingly effective, fun way that’s easy to get through and share with a partner.
 In fact, this site should be required material for any sex-ed class, and definitely for someone who wants to have more pleasure in their lives!

 If you like our site, posts, and reviews